-A warehouse or inventory transfer is used to ship items from one warehouse to another, replicating the physical processes involved with transferring items from one warehouse to another using several steps:
+A warehouse or inventory transfer is used to ship items from one warehouse to another.
+It replicates the physical processes involved with transferring items from one warehouse to another using four steps:

 - Build an inventory transfer list